alexishereok/binary-calculator/docs/info.md

 ## How to test

-In this user enters 2 numbers A and B of 2 bit each and select the operation at a time and it calculates the answer and display it on 7 segment display.
+In this, user enters 2 numbers A and B of 2 bit each and select the operation at a time and it calculates the answer and display it on 7 segment display.(A should be greater than B to check subtract if not then do 2's compliment)

 ## External hardware